Hapoel Tel Aviv F.C.: Players out on loan

+Youth Sector

-Foreigners 2022–23
+Foreigners 2025–26

 Only up to six non-Israeli nationals can be in an Israeli club, but only five can play at the same time on the pitch.
 Those with Jewish ancestry, married to an Israeli, or have played in Israel for an extended period of time, can claim a passport or permanent residency which would allow them to play with Israeli status.